Flashcards in Clinical optics Deck (12):

 - Refractive surgery.

-Hypermetropia can be partially or completely compensated for by accommodation, and as a result can produce symptoms of eye strain or strabismus as well as a decrease in vision.
+Hypermetropia compensated for by accommodation: eye strain, strabismus as well as a decrease in vision.

-- Unusually short axial length in an eye with a relatively normal refractive power.
+1. short axial length in an eye with normal RP

-- Unusually weak refractive power and a relatively normal axial length.
+2. weak RP and a relatively normal axial length.

 - Better distance vision than near vision.